About Hicksville Water District

 Commissioners of the Hicksville Water District

 The Hicksville Water District Board of Commissioners is comprised of three individuals who live in the district’s service area.
 They are each elected by the public to serve a three-year term, during which time they jointly oversee all operations of the water district.

 They are active members of professional public drinking water organizations such as the Long Island Water Conference, the American Water Works Association and Nassau-Suffolk Water Commissioners Association, where they work to maintain the quality and quantity of Long Island’s drinking water.
 This includes the constant exchange of information with other water professional as well as working with local elected officials to ensure that they best represent the area’s interests on a state and federal level — among other activities.

-Karl Schweitzer, Chairman
+Karl Schweitzer, Secretary

 “Environmental Health and Safety” has been the centerpiece of Commissioner Schweitzer’s professional career, as well as his tenure with the Hicksville Water District.
 A certified utility safety administrator professionally, Karl’s focus with the district continues to be the safety and security of the environment as well as the employees and the residents he serves.

 Elected in 2003, it came as no surprise when Schweitzer assumed yet another civic-related responsibility, since he had already devoted a significant amount of time to the community.
 As a third-generation firefighter, he has served in a multitude of leadership positions with the Hicksville Fire Department including chief from 1996 to 1997.
 He has been an active member of the department for more than 33 years.